connelhooley/TestHelpers/README.md

 }
 ```

 The test helper support package only needs to reference the `ConnelHooley.TestHelper.Abstractions` package.
-Then when anyone includes a `UpperCaseString` in their proejct, they only need to install the support package and the test helper classes will pick up the configurator and successully create `UpperCaseString` types.
+Then when anyone includes a `UpperCaseString` in their project, they only need to install the support package and the test helper classes will pick up the configurator and successfully create `UpperCaseString` types.